Can You Refinance a USDA Loan?

 Pros

-• You can refinance even if your home has no equity or negative equity.
+• You can refinance even if your home has little or no equity.

 Cons

-• USDA refinancing doesn’t allow you to cash out equity in your home.
+• USDA refinancing does not allow you to cash out equity.

-• If your income is greater than when you applied for your current mortgage, you may no longer qualify for a USDA loan.
+• If your income has grown since you took out your original loan, you may no longer qualify under USDA income limits.

-• You can’t reduce your loan term so that you can pay off your mortgage sooner.
-USDA loans are only available for 30 years.
+• You cannot shorten your loan term — USDA loans are only available in 30-year terms.

 Refinancing Out of a USDA Loan

-While USDA loans offer unique benefits, such as no down payment and competitive interest rates, there are scenarios where refinancing into a different type of loan might be a better fit.
-Below are the primary options for transitioning out of a USDA loan, depending on your financial goals and eligibility.
+USDA loans offer unique benefits, but there are scenarios where transitioning to a different loan type makes more sense.
+Here are the primary options for refinancing out of a USDA loan.

 Conventional Loan Refinance

-Refinancing into a conventional loan can be an attractive option, especially if you’ve built up sufficient equity in your home.
-With a conventional loan, you can eliminate USDA’s upfront and annual guarantee fees, potentially saving you money in the long run.
+Refinancing into a conventional loan can be an attractive option if you’ve built up sufficient equity.
+You can eliminate USDA’s upfront and annual guarantee fees, and borrowers with at least 20% equity can avoid private mortgage insurance (PMI) altogether.

-What to Consider: Conventional loans typically require higher credit scores and a more favorable debt-to-income (DTI) ratio than USDA loans.
+What to Consider: Conventional loans typically require higher credit scores and a more favorable debt-to-income ratio than USDA loans.
+Refi.com requires a minimum credit score of 620 for a conventional rate-and-term refinance.

 FHA Loan Refinance

-If you’re looking for a government-backed option but don’t meet conventional loan requirements, an FHA refinance could be a viable alternative.
-FHA loans have flexible credit requirements and allow refinancing even with limited equity.
+If you don’t meet conventional loan requirements, an FHA refinance may be a viable alternative.
+FHA loans have more flexible credit requirements and allow refinancing with limited equity.

-What to Consider: FHA loans require upfront and ongoing mortgage insurance premiums (MIP), which may offset some of the benefits.
+What to Consider: FHA loans require both an upfront and ongoing mortgage insurance premium (MIP), which may offset some of the savings.
+Refi.com requires a minimum credit score of 620 for an FHA rate-and-term refinance.

 Cash-Out Refinance

-If you have significant equity in your home and want to access cash for expenses like home improvements, debt consolidation, or other financial goals, a cash-out refinance might be an option.
-You can use a conventional, FHA, or VA cash-out refinance for this purpose.
+If you have significant equity in your home and want to access cash for home improvements, debt consolidation, or other financial goals, a cash-out refinance may be worth exploring.
+You can use a conventional or FHA cash-out refinance for this purpose.

-What to Consider: Cash-out refinances often come with higher interest rates, and you’ll need sufficient equity to qualify.
+What to Consider: Cash-out refinances often carry higher interest rates, and you’ll need sufficient equity to qualify.

 The Bottom Line

-If interest rates have fallen since you took out your USDA loan, you may want to refinance to lower your monthly payment.
-Luckily, refinancing a USDA loan is possible and can even be done if you have little equity in your home.
+If interest rates have fallen since you took out your USDA loan, refinancing could lower your monthly payment — and it’s possible even if you have little equity in your home.
+Whether you stay within the USDA program or transition to a conventional or FHA loan, there are options worth exploring.

 Collapse